 In a recent Harvard Business Review article, “Accelerating Corporate Transformations-Don’t Lose Your Nerve!” six embedded transformation “inhibitors” were identified that build up in companies over time; any one of which if left unattended

 by an executive leader can derail a corporate transformation launch.1

-The most important insights from my corporate transformation practice that I highlighted in that article are as follows:
+The most important insights from our corporate transformation practices highlighted in that article are as follows:

 First, transformation launches must be both bold and rapid to be successful.
 We live and lead in a world of highly

 compressed cycle times and multiple and simultaneous distractions.
 Moreover, most of our employees have witnessed